-The terms PJM Region, RTO Region and RTO are synonymous in the 2014 State of the Market Report for PJM, Section 5, "Capacity Market," and include all capacity within the PJM footprint.
-72 See 126 FERC ¶ 61,275 (2009) at P 86.
+The terms PJM Region, RTO Region and RTO are synonymous in the 2015 Quarterly State of the Market Report for PJM: January through March, Section 5, "Capacity Market," and include all capacity within the PJM footprint.

+See 126 FERC ¶ 61,275 (2009) at P 86.

-See PJM Interconnection, LLC, Letter Order in Docket No. ER10-366-000 (January 22, 2010).
-74 See 126 FERC ¶ 61.275 (2009) at P 88.
+See PJM Interconnection, L.L.C., Letter Order in Docket No. ER10-366-000 (January 22, 2010).

+See 126 FERC ¶ 61,275 (2009) at P 88.

-Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETI) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltae limitations or stability limitations.
+Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations.

-generator outage data and the linking of capacity payments to the level of unforced capacity, although the performance incentives are inadequate.
+generation, including the requirement to submit generator outage data and the linking of capacity payments to the level of unforced capacity, although the performance incentives are inadequate.
 Under RPM there are explicit market power mitigation rules that define the must offer requirement, that define structural market power, that define offer caps based on the marginal cost of capacity, that define the minimum offer price, and that have flexible criteria for competitive offers by new entrants.
 Demand Resources and Energy Efficiency Resources may be offered directly into RPM Auctions and receive the clearing price without mitigation.

 - PJM Installed Capacity.
-During 2014, PJM installed capacity increased 628.9 MW or 0.3 percent from 183,095.2 MW on January 1 to 183,724.1 MW on December 31.
+During the first three months of 2015, PJM installed capacity increased 65.5 MW or 0.0 percent from 183,724.1 MW on January 1 to 183,789.6 MW on March 31.
 Installed capacity includes net capacity imports and exports and can vary on a daily basis. - PJM Installed Capacity by Fuel Type.
-Of the total installed capacity on December 31, 2014, 39.7 percent was coal; 30.7 percent was gas; 17.9 percent was nuclear; 6.0 percent was oil; 4.8 percent was hydroelectric; 0.4 percent was wind; 0.4 percent was solid waste; and 0.1 percent was solar.
+Of the total installed capacity on March 31, 2015, 39.7 percent was coal; 30.8 percent was gas; 18.0 percent was nuclear; 5.8 percent was oil; 4.7 percent was hydroelectric; 0.4 percent was wind; 0.4 percent was solid waste; and 0.1 percent was solar. - Market Concentration.
+In the 2015/2016 RPM Third Incremental Auction all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.74 Offer caps were applied to all sell offers for resources which were subject to mitigation when the Capacity Market Seller did not pass the test, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, increased the market clearing price.
+75,76,77